isomerpages/mlaw-corp/news/speeches/_posts/2024-01-15-post-Keynote Address by Minister for Home Affairs and Law Mr K Shanmugam at the CIL.md

 82. It is an acknowledgement:

 </p><p style="margin-left: 40px">
-- That International Law matters.
+- That International Law matters.  </p>

 </p><p style="margin-left: 40px">
-- That a poor track record of compliance can lead to a loss of legitimacy and credibility, and isolation on the world stage, even for a Big Power, like Russia.
+- That a poor track record of compliance can lead to a loss of legitimacy and credibility, and isolation on the world stage, even for a Big Power, like Russia.</p>

 {:start="83"}
 83. Second, the rules-based international order can be said to be functioning well in a number of areas.
 For example:

 </p><p style="margin-left: 40px">
-- The International Maritime Organization, and the International Civil Aviation Organization provide strong leadership on international cooperation in maritime &amp; civil aviation matters, in accordance with International Law.
+- The International Maritime Organization, and the International Civil Aviation Organization provide strong leadership on international cooperation in maritime &amp; civil aviation matters, in accordance with International Law.  </p>

 </p><p style="margin-left: 40px">
 - Last year, a treaty was concluded under UNCLOS, concerning Marine Biodiversity of Areas Beyond National Jurisdiction (BBNJ).
 This provides an international legal framework for the conservation and sustainable use of our ocean’s resources.
 This is quite important because “land grab”, as it were, could have continued without effective framework.
-The negotiations were presided over by Singapore’s Ambassador for International Law, Rena Lee.
+The negotiations were presided over by Singapore’s Ambassador for International Law, Rena Lee. </p>

 </p><p style="margin-left: 40px">
 - The recently concluded COP28 also made important strides in global climate action.
-Singapore co-facilitated negotiations on mitigation and the first Global Stocktake that contributed to the successful outcomes at COP28.
+Singapore co-facilitated negotiations on mitigation and the first Global Stocktake that contributed to the successful outcomes at COP28. </p>

 </p><p style="margin-left: 40px">
 - There are also ongoing efforts to shape international norms regarding the use of cyberspace.
-For example, our Permanent Representative to the UN, Ambassador Burhan Gafoor, is chairing a UN Open-ended Working Group, that is looking into this area.
+For example, our Permanent Representative to the UN, Ambassador Burhan Gafoor, is chairing a UN Open-ended Working Group, that is looking into this area.  </p>

 </p><p style="margin-left: 40px">
-- States are also working on a pandemic treaty to better manage future transnational health threats.
+- States are also working on a pandemic treaty to better manage future transnational health threats. </p>

 {:start="84"}
 84. There are many other examples.